 The power comes from the feeling of wholeness and integrity that a disinterested satisfaction involves.
 Pleasure without desire is pleasure unburdened by lack.

-Precisely because it is disinterested, there is something deeply subjective about aesthetic pleasure: what we enjoy is not an object but our state of mind.
+Precisely because it is disinterested, there is something deeply subjective about aesthetic pleasure.
+It can even be said that what we enjoy in aesthetic pleasure isn’t an object but our state of mind.
 Kant spoke in this context of “the free play of the imagination and the understanding”—it is “free” because it is unconstrained by interest or desire.

-It is a curious fact that in his reflections on the nature of aesthetic judgment Kant is only incidentally interested in art.
-The examples of “pure beauty” he provides are notoriously trivial: sea shells, wall paper, musical fantasies, architectural ornamentation.
+It’s a curious fact that in his reflections on the nature of aesthetic judgment, Kant is only incidentally interested in art.
+The examples of “pure beauty” he provides are notoriously trivial: seashells, wallpaper, musical fantasies, architectural ornamentation.

-But Kant was not attempting to provide lessons in art appreciation.
+But Kant wasn’t attempting to provide lessons in art appreciation.
 He was attempting to explain the mechanics of taste.
-It is not surprising that the “Critique of Judgment” became an important theoretical document for those interested in abstract art: on Kant’s view, the purest beauty was also the most formal.
+It isn’t surprising that the “Critique of Judgment” became an important theoretical document for those interested in abstract art: on Kant’s view, the purest beauty was also the most formal.

 There is, however, another side to Kant’s discussion of beauty.
 This has to do with the moral dimension of aesthetic judgment.

-If the pleasure we take in the beautiful is subjective, Kant argued, it is nonetheless not subjective in the same way that sensory pleasure is subjective.
-You like your steak well-done, I like mine rare: that is a mere subjective preference.
+If the pleasure we take in the beautiful is subjective, Kant argued, it’s nonetheless not subjective in the same way that sensory pleasure is subjective.
+You like your steak well done, I like mine rare: that’s a mere subjective preference.

 But when it comes to the beautiful, Kant observes, we expect broad agreement.
 And this is because we have faith that the operation of taste—that free play of the imagination and understanding—provides a common ground of judgment.

-We cannot prove that a given object is beautiful because the point at issue is not the object but the state of mind it occasions.
-Nevertheless, Kant says, we “woo” (“wirbt,” in German) the agreement of everyone else, “because we have for it a ground that is common to all.”
+We cannot prove that a given object is beautiful, because the point at issue isn’t the object but the state of mind it occasions.
+Nevertheless, Kant says, we “woo” the agreement of everyone else, “because we have for it a ground that is common to all.”